slouvier/DC_Analysis/README.md

 for all deals registered to territory accounts.

--SAVM_Geotagging.py - deduplicates raw SAVM account information and uses Google API to download LAT/LON information for all accounts so they may be viewed on a map.
+-SAVM_Geotagging.py - deduplicates raw SAVM account information and uses Google API to download LAT/LON information for all accounts so they may be viewed in google earth.
+(Work in Progress)

--fy16bookings.py - begins with raw YTD bookings report and performs a variety of analyses including dealcount by am, deals by vertical, etc. (Work in progress)
+-fy16bookings.py - begins with raw YTD bookings report and performs a variety of analyses including revenue by subbe, penetration rates, dealcount by am, deals by vertical, revenue by vertical, etc. (Work in progress)

--SFDC_Import - cleans contact information for exported SFDC contacts (Work in progress)
+-SFDC_Import - cleans contact information for exported SFDC contacts (Work in Progress)